bennyschmidt/next-token-prediction/README.md

 #### Simple (from a built-in data bootstrap)

+Put this [`/training/`](https://github.com/bennyschmidt/next-token-prediction/tree/master/training) directory in the root of your project.

+Now you just need to create your app's `index.js` file and run it.
+Your model will start training on the .txt files located in [`/training/documents/`](https://github.com/bennyschmidt/next-token-prediction/tree/master/training/documents).
+After training is complete it will run these 4 queries:

 ```javascript
 const MyLanguageModel = async () => {
   const { Language: LM } = require('next-token-prediction');